josebastiase/RHEA/README.md

 ### Clone RHEA

 The stable version of RHEA can be cloned directly for the GitHub repository.
-As usual in any MOOSE based app, RHEA will be located by default in the `cd ~/projects` foulder generated during the installation of MOOSE.
+As usual in any MOOSE based app, RHEA will be located by default in the `cd ~/projects` folder generated during the installation of MOOSE.

 ```
 cd ~/projects
 git clone https://github.com/josebastiase/RHEA.git
 cd ~/projects/RHEA
-git checkout master
 ```

 ### Compile and test RHEA